stroiman/obsidian-frontmatter-smith/README.md

 ### Example, integration with Templater

-In one vault, I have segregated data by folders, and I have a forge for each folder.
-The forge is named after the folder it is related to.
+In one vault, I have segregated data by directory and I have a forge for each directory.
+The forge is named after the directory it is related to.
 The following script in my Templater template will check if there is a forge for the directory of the file, _and automatically run it after a file has been created_.

 ```
+---
+date: <% tp.file.now() %>
+---
+# <% tp.file.title %>

 <%*
 const file = tp.config.target_file
-const folder = file.parent.name;
+const directory = file.parent.name;
 const api = app.plugins.plugins['frontmatter-smith'].api
-const forge = api.findForgeByName(folder)
+const forge = api.findForgeByName(directory)
 if (forge) {
   // runOnFile returns a promise, but don't `await` it here.
 Then templater
   // will not complete until _after_ we modified the file, and a race condition